67 Q&As Crucial To Periodontal Disease or Periodontitis

 11. How do I know if my bad breath is due to Periodontal Disease?

 In general, if your bad breath doesn’t go away upon brushing twice per day on multiple days, there is an underlying problem going on.
 The first place that you should go is to the dentist to be evaluated.
+The most likely reason for one to have bad breath is Periodontitis.
+However, there are other systemic diseases that can cause bad breath.
+If bad breath from Periodontal Disease is ruled out, your dentist, or Periodontist, will refer you to the appropriate doctor for the appropriate work-up.

 12. How does Periodontitis cause jawbone loss?

+We know that bacteria from Periodontitis cause bone loss, but how?
+In gum diseases, excessive bacteria populate the oral cavity.
+The bacteria excrete their byproducts into the oral cavity, specifically around the tooth, and the ligament around the tooth.
 These byproducts do two specific things: cause inflammation by stimulating a cell called a neutrophil or cause bone loss by stimulating a cell called an osteoclast.
 Neutrophils are responsible mainly for gingivitis and overall inflammation.
 Osteoclasts are responsible mainly for bone loss.
 These are the bone eating cells of the body.
 Normally, they eat old, bad bone cells.
 But, when over-stimulated, they eat away too much bone.
+Okay enough of the hard science, let’s get back to important things you want to know.

 X-rays of Periodontitis, How do I know I have perio disease